1736 words | 9 minute read

 Translation #2: “I don’t see the value.”

 They heard your presentation, but they don’t see the value because you have failed at presenting the value in a way that resonates with them.
+You haven’t showed them how the offer is the solution they are looking for.

 Translation #3: “I don’t see the urgency.”

 The prospect doesn’t see why they need to buy right now, because you haven’t given them a reason for any sort of urgency.
+People are lazy.
+Unless you show them why they need to act NOW, they won’t.

 On any given sales call, or during any given sales meeting, one of two things happen: Either you will close the prospect on why they should buy, or they will close you on why they can’t buy.